Victor784/DSA/README.md

 # DSA
 Data structures and algorithms implementation meant for a better understanding.
 This library is a header only library at the moment.
-The DS should be templatizited , so please note that if you need to refactor / extend the lib you should also refactor / extend and run the tests to be sure that the functionalitty is not broken.
+The DSs should be templatizited.
+Please note that if you need to refactor / extend the lib you should also refactor / extend and run the tests to be sure that the functionalitty is not broken.

 # HOW TO USE